 Juno's orbital mission coincided with the second NEE, so the camera (JunoCam) has obtained closeup views of the NEB at every perijove from PJ3 onwards.
-These reveal fine details such as multi-level haze streaks, changing NEB cloud textures, and incipient circulations.
+These reveal fine details such as multilevel haze streaks over expanding rifts, changing NEB cloud textures, and incipient circulations.